RGB-Tools/rust-rgb121/README.md

-# RGB-20 Library
+# RGB-21 Library

+> :warning: **Warning: this is a work in progress**

-RGB20 is an RGB schema for fungible digital assets on bitcoin & lightning.
+RGB21 is an RGB schema for non-fungible digital assets on bitcoin & lightning.

-This repository provides rust library and a command-line utility `rgb20` which can be used alongside RGB Node to generate and parse RGB20 data (schema, issue assets, interpret contract information returned by RGB Node).
+This repository provides rust library and a command-line utility `rgb21` which can be used alongside RGB Node to generate and parse RGB21 data (schema, issue assets, interpret contract information returned by RGB Node).

 ## Command-line utility